U.S. says Thailand, Malaysia, Venezuela among worst human trafficking centers

 The State Department said that not only had the government “systematically” failed to prosecute trafficking into the fishing industry, but the Thai navy had also filed defamation charges against two journalists who reprinted reports of complicity of civilian and naval personnel in exploitation of Rohingya asylum seekers from Myanmar.

-The Reuters report, based on interviews with people smugglers and survivors of boat voyages, revealed how some Thai naval security forces worked with smugglers to profit from the surge in Rohingya fleeing religious persecution.
+The Reuters report, based on interviews with people smugglers and more than two dozen survivors of boat voyages, revealed how some Thai naval security forces worked systematically with smugglers to profit from the surge in Rohingya fleeing Myanmar to escape religious persecution.

 The Thai navy has also filed a criminal complaint against two Reuters journalists, alleging violations of the Computer Crimes Act.
 Reuters has not been charged and stands by its reporting, a Reuters spokesman said.

-“We have seen interlocutors who we think are actually trying hard, but of course that gets dragged down by the widespread official complicity,” said U.S. Ambassador at-Large Luis CdeBaca of the Office to Monitor and Combat Trafficking in Persons.
+“We have seen interlocutors who we think are actually trying hard, but of course that gets dragged down by the widespread official complicity,” U.S. Ambassador at-Large Luis CdeBaca of the Office to Monitor and Combat Trafficking in Persons told Reuters.

-“It’s kind of like an anchor that is holding the folks who seem to be wanting to make a difference back,” he told Reuters.
+“It’s kind of like an anchor that is holding the folks who seem to be wanting to make a difference back.”

-Thailand’s ambassador to the United States, Vijavat Isarabhakdi, cited data showing that in 2013, 225 trafficking defendants were convicted, more than four times the 2012 figure.
-At least 33 police and five high-ranking police officials had been punished or were subject to criminal processes.

-The head of Thailand’s ruling military council, General Prayuth Chan-ocha, vowed to crack down on trafficking.
-Thailand, he said in his weekly television address, must not ”repeat the past flaws which created opportunities for influential groups and entrepreneurs to exploit, coerce and violate human rights.”
+In the year ended March 31, the period covered by the report, the Thai government said it had made “significant progress” in combating human trafficking.
+It cited data that showed it convicted 225 people for this crime in 2013, compared with 49 in 2012, among other measures.

-The State Department report said the Thai government had ”demonstrated few efforts to address these trafficking crimes.
+But despite frequent media and non-governmental organization reports documenting forced labor among migrants, the State Department report said, the Thai government “demonstrated few efforts to address these trafficking crimes.”

-“Impunity for pervasive trafficking-related corruption continued to impede progress in combating trafficking,” it said.
+“Impunity for pervasive trafficking-related corruption continued to impede progress in combating trafficking,” the report said.

-It found that Malaysia had made “inadequate efforts to improve its flawed victim-protection regime” and had investigated fewer trafficking cases than in 2012.
-Malaysia’s downgrade had been largely expected.
+The report found Malaysia had made “inadequate efforts to improve its flawed victim-protection regime” and had investigated fewer trafficking cases in 2013 than in 2012.
+The Malaysian downgrade had been largely expected.

-The report said Venezuela had done too little to combat sex trafficking and forced labor and failed to produce a written plan to ensure compliance with minimum standards.
+The report said Venezuela was making insufficient efforts to combat sex trafficking and forced labor as it had failed to come up with a written plan to bring it into compliance with minimum standards for eliminating trafficking.

+CdeBaca said the White House would make a decision on possible sanctions against Thailand, one of its oldest Asian treaty allies, within about 90 days.

+In April, U.S. lawmakers called on the Obama administration to punish countries that do too little to fight trafficking, including Thailand and Malaysia, and said Myanmar - another country Washington has been seeking to boost ties with - should not receive a waiver to avoid sanctions over its record.

+Friday’s State Department report said that while Myanmar did not fully comply with minimum standards for the elimination of trafficking, “it is making significant efforts to do so.”

 Additional reporting by Andrew R.C.
-Marshall and Ron Popeski in Bangkok; Editing by Lisa Von Ahn and Nick Macfie
+Marshall in Bangkok; Editing by Lisa Von Ahn